zeyuxie29/PicoAudio/README.md

 ```python
   accelerate launch runner/controllable_train.py
 ```

+## Acknowledgement
+Our code referred to the [AudioLDM](https://github.com/haoheliu/AudioLDM) and [Tango](https://github.com/declare-lab/tango).
+We appreciate their open-sourcing of their code.

 <!--
 ### Hi there 👋
 **PicoAudio/PicoAudio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.